foo-dogsquared/freebies-resource-list/README.md

 - [Node Weekly](http://nodeweekly.com/)
 - [Official Node.js Weekly Newsletter](https://newsletter.nodejs.org/)
 - [Postanly](https://postanly.ongoodbits.com/) — a weekly digest of productivity life articles
+- [Pycoders Weekly](https://pycoders.com/) — a weekly newsletter on Python

 ## YouTube Channel
 - [Crash Course](https://www.youtube.com/user/crashcourse/) — **(recommended)**; a YouTube channel that specializes in introducing you to a lot of concepts and subjects such as computers, sciences, and computer science